usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 Key elements of agile delivery:

-* iterative development through sprint cycles
+* Iterative development through sprint cycles
-* working product at the end of each sprint
+* Working product at the end of each sprint
-* frequent demonstration of progress via demos and reviews
+* Frequent demonstration of progress via demos and reviews
-* continuous refinement and planning
+* Continuous refinement and planning
-* transparency in workflows and decision-making
+* Transparency in workflows and decision-making
-* individual commitment to delivering on promised tasks
+* Individual commitment to delivering on promised tasks
-* focus on working software over extensive documentation
+* Focus on working software over extensive documentation

 Agile can be scaled across multiple teams using **SAFe** (Scaled Agile Framework), enabling disparate delivery teams to coordinate activities while working on common goals.